 PAY RANGE: N21

-This is administrative work, directing through subordinate supervisors, the city-wide public nuisance abatement program to insure compliance with the housing, fire and health codes.
-An employee in this class is responsible for the planning, scheduling and completion of all nuisance abatement program goals and objectives through the coordination of large numbers of field laboring forces.
+This is administrative work, directing, through subordinate supervisors, the city-wide public nuisance abatement program to ensure compliance with the housing, fire and health codes in the Department of Licenses and Inspections or the citywide lead abatement program to ensure compliance with health codes in the Health Department.
+Employees in this class are responsible for the planning, scheduling and completion of all nuisance abatement program goals and objectives through the coordination of large numbers of field laboring forces.
 Conferring with representatives of community groups to resolve abatement problems by involving citizen participation and cooperation and contact with departmental administrators, law enforcement representatives and officials of city and other agencies to coordinate abatement work are of major significance to the work.
-Work is performed under the direction of a Deputy Commissioner or Division Director.
+Work is performed in the Department of Licenses and Inspections under the direction of a Deputy Commissioner or Division Director.
+Work is performed in the Health Department under the direction of an administrative superior.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-• The position must be responsible for directing, through subordinate supervisors, the city-wide nuisance abatement program.
+The positions must be responsible for directing, through subordinate supervisors, the city-wide nuisance abatement or lead abatement program for the department.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

-Plans and schedules city-wide abatement activities for homes and lots on an annual basis; directs and coordinates the program designated to clean and seal abandoned properties; determines the staffing and materials required to accomplish program goals; analyzes program operations to determine whether work is being carried out in accordance with prescribed policies and practices; develops and implements changes in methods and procedures in order to improve operation; recommends properties for demolition.
+Plans and schedules city-wide abatement activities for homes and lots on an annual basis; determines the staffing and materials required to accomplish program goals; analyzes program operations to determine whether work is being carried out in accordance with prescribed policies and practices; develops and implements changes in methods and procedures in order to improve operations.

 Reviews special requests for properties to be abated; determines priority of cases based on the impact of violation on the requestor; estimates job time and composition of crew required; schedules and assigns work to crew chiefs based on priority and/or geographic locations; reviews completed work orders and reports of crew chief inspectors to determine quality and quantity of work performed.